Day Trip from Venice to Padua

 Flixbus is conquering the world – at least the world’s European part, hence it’s also serving Padua.
 It might not be the fastest way to travel, but it’s quite comfortable and definitely the cheapest.
 For instance from Munich, a one-way trip sets you back around 40 €uros and takes about 7.5 hours.
 Tickets from Vienna are around 38 €uros and the trip takes around 9 hours.
 From Rome, it’s about 6 hours and tickets start at around 15 €uros.

-The Flixbus stops in Padua is on Via Fra’ Paolo Sarpi 42, a couple of minutes west of the main train station.
+The Flixbus stops in Padua is located on Via Fra’ Paolo Sarpi 42, a couple of minutes west of the main train station.

 To check schedules and prices, visit their website.